-3. OMELET FILLING
+3. FILL AN OMELET

 Have you ever really looked at the stuff inside an omelet?
 It’s a bunch of chopped up vegetables and meat with melted cheese — that’s it.
 Why start with fresh ingredients, when your leftovers can be just as good, not to mention faster since the prep work is done?
 Add a sprinkle of cheese and some sliced fresh fruit on the side, and you’ve brought the diner to you, only healthier.

-4. MORNING TACOS
+4. WHIP UP MORNING TACOS

 Tortillas don’t always have to be filled with chicken or beef.
 Thanks to the introduction of fusion food, we’re now more apt to put untraditional things into a taco.
 Try adding sliced hard-boiled eggs or scrambled eggs with that leftover chicken fajita and a squeeze of lime.
 It really doesn’t matter what you’re putting in it, the taco shell is just a vehicle for the good stuff anyways.

-5. BREAKFAST SANDWICH
+5. STUFF IT INTO A BREAKFAST SANDWICH

 Meatloaf, roast turkey and stuffing and saucy meatball dinners come to life again when you put them between two slices of bread.
 Try your own version of a leftover sandwich with the addition of an egg and see what you come up with for the morning meal.
 Leftover salmon scramble or chicken sliced on a bagel with smashed avocado is balanced, nutritious and sure to keep your metabolism humming until lunch.